nashjc/jekyll-now/_posts/2017-3-2-Migrant-Madness.md

 to be criminals or otherwise impossible to integrate into Canadian society.
 On the other hand, those with good will and initiative would have a chance to become contributing members of society.

 I have no illusions that there would not be difficulties with such an approach.
+But it does attempt to offer pragmatism with humanity.